djhmateer/djhmateer.github.io/_posts/2021-10-18-how to not get caught in spam filters.md

 [https://postmaster.google.com/](https://postmaster.google.com/) - see what the outbound spam rate.
 This will be interesting in the future seeing what emails are having problems being sent from osr4rightstools.org

+[https://stackoverflow.com/questions/63222298/google-postmaster-tools-no-data-to-display-message](https://stackoverflow.com/questions/63222298/google-postmaster-tools-no-data-to-display-message) however the tools are not well thought of.

 ## Who gets it right?